Hospitals in Omaha, Nebraska: Historic hospitals

 The Fort Omaha Hospital was opened in 1878 to care for soldiers wounded during the Indian Wars.
 Built along with several other notable buildings at the Fort, the hospital operated through the 1940s.
 The Ford Hospital in Omaha was built in 1916.
 It was a privately operated hospital built and operated by Dr. Michael J. Ford that operated until 1922.
 Ford was the last small, private hospital in the city.
 The Nicholas Senn Hospital was located at Park Avenue and Dewey Streets in Midtown Omaha.
 When it opened on February 1, 1912, the hospital was a modern, 60-bed building that featured one of the "finest x-ray machines in the U.S." Dr. Nicholas Senn, a member of the Rush Medical College in Chicago, Illinois, was the hospital's namesake.
 The Omaha Christian Institute founded Omaha's General Hospital in 1908.
 Sold to a private company in 1910, it was renamed Lord Lister Hospital.
 Located at 14th & Capitol Avenue, the building had 88 beds and treated 1,200 patients annually.

 Rabbi Isaac Meyer Wise, founder of American Reform Judaism, was the namesake of Wise Memorial Hospital, which was located at 406 South 24th Street.
 Sited on a lot donated by the wife of J.L.
 Brandeis, the facility was built in 1912 for $125,000.
 Between 1912 and 1917 the hospital treated more than 1,000 patients.
 In 1930, the institution closed, with the Lutheran Hospital Association purchasing the facility and opening Lutheran Hospital there 1931.
-St. Catherine's Hospital and Evangelical Covenant Hospital were other religiously affiliated hospitals in Omaha.